Stick to Your Resolutions This Year (Finally!)

 A woman running fast and a shadow of her bent over looking tired

 You’ve been down this road before.
-A year ago, you made New Year’s resolutions that you confidently vowed to keep.
+A year ago, you made New Year’s resolutions that you confidently vowed to stick to.
 Then, as they say, life happened.
-Throughout the year, work, kids’ schedules, family obligations, celebrations of all sorts, and vacations mercilessly conspired to derail your fitness schedule and proper meal plan.
+Throughout the year, work, kids’ schedules, family obligations, celebrations of all sorts, and vacations mercilessly conspired to derail your fitness schedule and proper meal plan, making it hard to stick to your resolutions.
 Let’s not even talk about December.

 But that’s the reality of it.